 3.5 miles of tributaries flow to through Yager Creek and its North Fork, all within the boundaries of Iaqua Ranch.
 This watershed harbors significant populations of coho and steelhead salmon and provides extensive winter chinook spawning grounds.
 There are also natural ponds at the headwaters of Iaqua Creek, and myriad of springs and meadow wetlands.
 Golden eagles are commonly seen on the property, and tracks of mountain lion can be readily be found.
 Red and yellow-legged frog, red tree vole, and a wealth of other common species like black bear and blacktail deer are also frequently observed on the property.

 Fortuna Family Forest

 74 acres protected in 2009.
 In memory of Susan Parks, Lynn and Gary Baker, Nancy and Richard Head, and Robert Parks partnered with the Northcoast Regional Land Trust to conserve their 74-acre forest, located just above and visible from the City of Fortuna, through a conservation easement.
-The overall purpose of the easement, a binding legal agreement, is to assure that the forestland will remain in its relatively natural, scenic, and productive condition.
+The overall purpose of the easement was to assure that the forestland would remain in its relatively natural, scenic, and productive condition.

 The landowners donated the easement so that “the forest and open space will remain intact, offering a great value to our community".
 The protection of this forest, with its tributaries to the Strongs Creek Watershed, will forever provide a source of clean drinking water for downstream residents and spawning habitat for federally-listed coho and chinook salmon.